Written by registered nutritionist and skincare specialist Erica Rodriguez

 Both endogenous (within the body) and exogenous (external) factors can affect collagen formation.
 There are various ways we can restore collagen along with taking preventative measures to stop its degradation.
 Let's explore the options.

 The amino acids proline, glycine and hydroxyproline are considered essential components of collagen and the presence of these proteins in the body helps to maintain collagen levels in the skin.
-Supplementing with collagen peptides containing these amino acids is a great way to ensure you're providing your skin with the essential nutrients to support collagen restoration.
+Taking collagen peptides containing these amino acids is a great way to ensure you're providing your skin with the essential nutrients to support collagen restoration.

 Ensure you're including plenty of antioxidant rich foods in your diet; phytochemicals such as anthocyanins, found in red and purple fruits and vegetables, work to inhibit the enzymes responsible for the breakdown of collagen and elastin.
 Epigallocatechin-gallate (EGCG), a polyphenol found in green tea, is another potent inhibitor of these enzymes.
 Vitamin C is another crucial nutrient when it comes to maintaining skin health.
 Not only does it prevent the breakdown of existing collagen, fibroblasts heavily depend on this powerful antioxidant to carry out the process of making new collagen.
 Acerola cherries have the highest content with 100g giving you 1300mg!
 Red peppers are also very high in vitamin C with 100g providing 369mg.